jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/onclick-has-focus.md

 ## `tabIndex` of an element with role `gridcell`

 Within a grid, a grid cell may itself be tabbable if it contains text content.
-In this case, apply a `tabIndex` of 0.
+In this case apply a `tabIndex` of 0.

-If the content of the grid cell is tabbable -- for example a button or link --, this apply a `tabIndex` of -1.
+If the content of the grid cell is tabbable -- for example a button or link -- then apply a `tabIndex` of -1.

 #### References
 1. [AX_FOCUS_02](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules#ax_focus_02)